nickfargo/state/README.md

 Unlike some state models, **State** does not confine currency to “leaf” states; rather, all states are by default **concrete** and thus may be targeted by a transition — even those which bear substates.
 However, it is still sometimes appropriate to author **abstract** states whose purpose is limited to serving as a common ancestor of descendant concrete states.

 * **abstract** — A state marked `abstract` cannot itself be current.
-Consequently a transition target that points to an abstract state will be redirected to one of its substates.
+Consequently a transition target that points to an abstract state will be forcibly redirected to one of its substates.

 * **default** — Marking a state `default` designates it as the intended redirection target for any transition that has targeted its abstract superstate.